armory/documentation/_operator_reference/deploy.md

   - `upstreamUser`: This is the upstream git user you are configuring to pull changes from & push PRs to.
   - `originUser`: This is the git user your github fork exists under.
 - `livenessProbeConfig`:
   - `enabled`: true or false; when true, enable Kubernetes liveness probes on Spinnaker services deployed in a Distributed installation.
-See docs for more information: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/
+See [docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for more information.
   - `initialDelaySeconds`: The number of seconds to wait before performing the first liveness probe.
 Should be set to the longest service startup time.
-See docs for more information: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/
+See [docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/) for more information.
 - `haServices`:
   - `clouddriver`:
     - `enabled`: true or false.
     - `disableClouddriverRoDeck`: true or false.
     - `redisMasterEndpoint`: Set external Redis endpoint for clouddriver-rw and clouddriver-caching.
-The Redis URI schema is described here: https://www.iana.org/assignments/uri-schemes/prov/redis. clouddriver-rw and clouddriver-caching are configured to use the shared Redis, by default.
+The Redis URI schema is described [here](https://www.iana.org/assignments/uri-schemes/prov/redis). clouddriver-rw and clouddriver-caching are configured to use the shared Redis, by default.
     - `redisSlaveEndpoint`: Set external Redis endpoint for clouddriver-ro.
-The Redis URI schema is described here: https://www.iana.org/assignments/uri-schemes/prov/redis. clouddriver-ro is configured to use the shared Redis, by default.
+The Redis URI schema is described [here](https://www.iana.org/assignments/uri-schemes/prov/redis). clouddriver-ro is configured to use the shared Redis, by default.
     - `redisSlaveDeckEndpoint`: Set external Redis endpoint for clouddriver-ro-deck.
-The Redis URI schema is described here: https://www.iana.org/assignments/uri-schemes/prov/redis. clouddriver-ro-deck is configured to use the shared Redis, by default.
+The Redis URI schema is described [here](https://www.iana.org/assignments/uri-schemes/prov/redis). clouddriver-ro-deck is configured to use the shared Redis, by default.
   - `echo`:
     - `enabled`: true or false.